 Programs

-The Initiative runs several programs to promote mathematical problem-solving for middle and high school students.
+The Initiative runs programs to promote mathematical problem solving for students from middle school through college.

 BEAM brings together top instructors from across the country to teach advanced mathematics and build abstract thinking skills.
 Students choose from courses on topics such as graph theory, number theory, and combinatorics, as well as applied courses such as programming and astrophysics.
 A key element of the program is student choice, and students are invited to take the courses that most interest them.